AdobeDocs/workfront.pt-BR/help/quicksilver/manage-work/projects/define-a-business-case/budget-resources-in-business-case.md

   >[!NOTE]
   >
   >O Planejador de cenários está disponível somente na nova experiência do Adobe Workfront e requer uma licença adicional.
-Para obter informações sobre o Planejador de cenários do Workfront, consulte [A visão geral do Planejador de cenários](../../../scenario-planner/scenario-planner-overview.md).
+Para obter informações sobre o planejador de cenários do Workfront, consulte [Visão geral do planejador de cenários](../../../scenario-planner/scenario-planner-overview.md).

 <!--
 <p data-mc-conditions="QuicksilverOrClassic.Draft mode">(NOTE:ALL content below has been moved to another article - we now have two "how to" budget in the business case: one for the resource planner and one of the scenario planner)</p>